- Anti-virus software as a compulsory element

 - What to do if

-Computers are becoming more and more secure.
-At the same time, criminals are always finding new ways of installing malware in the users’ computers.
+Computers and smart devices are constantly being developed further, and an increasing amount of attention is being given to the security of devices.
+At the same time, criminals are always honing their skills and finding new ways and means of invading users’ devices.
 Security is not a permanent state but a continuous process.
-The most important link in this process is a user capable of defending him- or herself.
+Users capable of defending themselves by adopting safeguards are the most important link in this process.

 Use a firewall